SAP/luigi/docs/luigi-core-api.md

 #### addCurrentLocaleChangeListener

-Register a listener for locale changes
+Registers a listener for locale changes.

 ##### Parameters